Omar-zoubi/reading-notes/markdawn.md

 4. - [x] task list
 5. - [ ] task list
 ## Table
-First Headerr | Second Header
+First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column